steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Custom-Multi-Level-Menus.md

 ### Multi-Level Menu Selector

-The Multi-Level Menu Selector [Group](../../HALion-Macro-Page/pages/Group.md) contains the elements [Menu Switch](#menu-switch), [Menu Value](#menu-value) and [Menu Back](#menu-back).
+The Multi-Level Menu Selector [Group](../../HALion-Macro-Page/pages/Group.md) in the GUI Tree contains the elements [Menu Switch](#menu-switch), [Menu Value](#menu-value) and [Menu Back](#menu-back).

 ![Custom-Multi-Level Menu Selector](../images/Custom-Multi-Level-Menu-Group.png)

 [Menu Switch](#menu-switch) is a [Switch](../../HALion-Macro-Page/pages/Switch.md) control that is configured to open the popup menu.
 It uses the Popup style with the [Menu Root](#menu-root) template which contains a Popup List variable and entries for each submenu.
 The entries for the submenus use the [RootMenuEntry](#rootmenuentry) template to determine the entries in the root menu.
-All entries must be connected to the same Popup List variable which selects the [SubMenu_1,2,3,4](#submenu_1-2-3-4) template for the respective entry.
+All entries must be connected to the same Popup List variable which selects the [SubMenu_1,2,3,or 4](#submenu_1-2-3-4) template for the respective entry.
 The [RootMenuEntry](#rootmenuentry) template uses the hover exclusive mode to open the respective submenu template when you hover over an entry.
 The [SubMenu_1,2,3,4](#submenu_1-2-3-4) and [MenuEntry](#menuentry) templates determine the entries of the submenus.
 All aforementioned templates will be explained in more detail below.
 [Menu Value](#menu-value) is a text control for displaying the current value and [Menu Back](#menu-back) is an image control for the background picture.

 #### Menu Switch